OdalisClemente/Proyecto_Colaborativo/Referencias.md

 KRYSS K.; TALAAT, Q.  2002.
 The Origin and History of the English Language Disponible en: http://www.privateacher.edu.pe/Boletin.asp?ArticuloId=0501_HistoriaIngles.

 SUBEDI,  D.  2010.
-English  and  Scientific Research: Some Reflections  |  Nelta Choutari).
-Disponible  en:  www.neltachoutarywordpress.com.
-Consultado:  01-04- 2013.
+English  and  Scientific Research: Some Reflections  |  Nelta Choutari.
+Disponible en: www.neltachoutarywordpress.com  Consultado: 01-04- 2013.

 TARDY, C. 2004.
 The role of English in scientific communication: lingua franca or tyrannosaurus rex?.
 Journal of English for academic purposes 3(3):247-269.